tencentyun/intlcloud-documents/yehe_doc/管理工具/访问管理/用户指南/策略/语法逻辑/生效条件_intl_en.md

 4. For a condition operator ending in `_if_exist`, the condition is met even if the context does not include the condition key associated with the condition operator.

-5. `for_all_value` is a qualifier that restricts the condition operator.
+5. "for_all_value" is a qualifier that restricts the condition operator.
 It is applicable to scenarios where the condition key in the context contains multiple values.
 The entire condition is met only if all values of the condition key is satisfied upon execution of the associated condition operator.

-6. `for_any_value` is a qualifier that restricts the condition operator.
+6. "for_any_value" is a qualifier that restricts the condition operator.
 It is applicable to scenarios where the condition key in the context contains multiple values.
 The entire condition is met as long as any value of the condition key is satisfied upon execution of the associated condition operator.

 ### Samples